raspberrypilearning/silly-eyes/en/step_4.md

 Click on your **character** sprite, and then on the **Code** tab.

 Add the same script as you used to change the eye colour.
-Which graphic effects do you want to do to change on your character?
+Which graphic effects do you want to change on your **character**?

-**Choose** an effect by selecting it from the drop-down menu in the `change color effect`{:class="block3looks"} block.
-Experiment with the numbers until you have the change that you like.
+**Choose:** Choose an effect by selecting an effect in the drop-down menu in the `change color effect by`{:class="block3looks"} block.
+Experiment with the numbers until you have a change that you like.

 [[[scratch3-graphic-effects]]]

 --- /task ---

-Now, add an **accessory** sprite, such as a hat, that changes when you click on it using the `next costume`{:class="block3looks"} block.
+Now, add an **accessory** sprite, such as a hat, that changes when you click on it — use the `next costume`{:class="block3looks"} block.

 --- task ---